Rohingya refugees sue Facebook for $150 billion over Myanmar violence

 Why Facebook is losing the war on hate speech in Myanmarhttps://www.reuters.com/investigates/special-report/myanmar-facebook-hate/

-(Reporting by Elizabeth Culliford in New York and Poppy McPherson.
-Editing by Gerry Doyle)
+(Reporting by Elizabeth Culliford in New York.
+Additional reporting by Poppy McPherson and Ruma Paul.
+Editing by Gerry Doyle and Nick Macfie)

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))